TECHNICAL NOTE OFF-JUNE YEAR ADJUSTED ESTIMATES

 THE OFF-JUNE YEAR REPORTING PROBLEM

-Table 4.1 gives an estimate of the percentage of the population likely to report on a financial and off-June year basis, and their contribution to total IVA, based on the 2011-12 EAS.
-The prevalence of off-June year reporting does not vary much from year to year.
-However, although businesses reporting for an off-June year financial period may be in the minority, their contribution to overall estimates of IVA can be substantial.
+Table 4.1 gives an estimate of the percentage of the population likely to report on a financial and Off-June year basis, and their contribution to total IVA, based on the 2014-15 EAS.
+The prevalence of Off-June year reporting does not vary much from year to year.
+However, although businesses reporting for an Off-June year financial period may be in the minority, their contribution to overall estimates of IVA can be substantial.
 An example is the Mining

-industry, with 3% of businesses in the December quarter reporting for a non-standard financial year, contributing 58% of total IVA.
+industry, with 4% of businesses in the reporting for a non-standard financial year and contributing 63% of total IVA.

 SCOPE OF THE OFF-JUNE YEAR ADJUSTMENT